benjamin-recht/benjamin-recht.github.io/_posts/2016-05-18-mates-of-costate.md

 ## Adjoints in Optimal Control

 As I mentioned already, the method of adjoints originates in the study of controls.
-According to [Dreyfus](xxx), this was first proposed by [Bryson](xxx), and it plays a prominent role in his book on [Applied Optimal Control](xxx).
-Note that Bryson's paper appeared only a couple of months after as Kalman's absurdly influential [A New Approach to Linear Filtering and Prediction Problems](xxx).
+According to [Dreyfus](http://arc.aiaa.org/doi/abs/10.2514/3.25422), this was first proposed by Bryson in a paper called "A Gradient Method for Optimizing Multi-Stage
+Allocation Processes" that appeared in the *Proceedings of the Harvard University Symposium on Digital Computers and Their Applications* in 1961.
+I was unable to find that paper in our Engineering Library, but it plays a prominent role in Bryson's book on [Applied Optimal Control](http://www.amazon.com/Applied-Optimal-Control-Optimization-Estimation/dp/0891162283).
+Note that Bryson's paper appeared only a couple of months after as Kalman's absurdly influential [A New Approach to Linear Filtering and Prediction Problems](http://fluidsengineering.asmedigitalcollection.asme.org/article.aspx?articleid=1430402).
 This use of duality was very much at the birth of modern control theory.

-Let's take the simplest and most studied optimal control problem and see what backpropgation computes.
+Let's take the simplest and most studied optimal control problem and see what backpropagation computes.
 In optimal control, we have a dynamical system with state variable $x_t$ and input $u_t$.
 We assume the state evolves according to the linear dynamics

 $$
 	x_{t+1} = A x_t + B u_t~\mbox{for}~t=0,1,\ldots\,.